Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing: Results and Discussion

 Overall, the unmixing results reinforce the interpretation from ratio maps while removing the need to hand-pick bands: knowing only that two materials are present, the algorithm discovers representative endmembers and delivers per-pixel abundance maps that agree with the PL/Raman contrasts.
-These abundance maps offer a compact, quantitative metric for automated thresholding and closed-loop control (e.g. stop conditions based on sp3 depletion or sp2 abundance).
-Yet, in the particular case of monitoring graphitization in diamond, where the bands of interest are few and well known, hyperspectral unmixing does not provide a significant performance advantage over band-specific metrics.